 It takes a village.

 But then the kids arrived.
-One – two – three in rapid succession.
-And suddenly I realize that I’m an outsider, standing alone just beyond the village gates.
-Desperately searching for my tribe, my people.
+One—two—three in rapid succession.
+And suddenly I realize that I'm an outsider, standing alone just beyond the village gates.
+Desperately searching for my community, my people.
 The ones everyone says I should have.
 NEED to have.
 The ones who are going to help me through this.

 They were right, of course.
 It does take a village.
-I see now how important the tribe is.
+I see now how important a community is.
 To pick up a preschooler while I take a toddler to the ER.
 To watch a sick child while I run to pick up medicine.
-To delight in our kids’ visits, welcoming me with an ear and a shoulder when it’s all become too overwhelming.
+To delight in our kids' visits, welcoming me with an ear and a shoulder when it's all become too overwhelming.

-It seems that everywhere moms are boasting about their tribes.
+It seems that everywhere moms are boasting about their villages.
 Their close knit mommy groups that coordinate everything from carpools to casseroles.
-Built in play dates every day of the week.
+Built-in play dates every day of the week.
 Field trips.
 And impromptu home gatherings where everyone toasts with wine and laughs about the trials of motherhood.

 It's becoming big business.
 Every week I see a new app or website that boasts higher success rates for matching you with the perfect mom friend.
 Like a dating app, except instead of romantic chemistry you're searching for mommy chemistry.
 Someone who sides with you on all the mommy war topics.
 Who you can let your hair down with.
 Someone who will come over when you're at your worst, help you pick yourself up, and take the kids out for ice cream.

-Do I need to download a mommy friend dating app to find my tribe??
+Do I need to download a mommy friend dating app to find my village?